t-mcneal/miurl/README.md

     differently.
 For the purpose of running this project locally, the *user_files* directory will store any files uploaded to the miURL application.

-    ### Instrucions for Edit
+    ### Instructions

-    To make the edit, open the *app.py* Python file.
+    To add the file path, open the *app.py* Python file.
 On line 14 of the file, you should see the below code.
     For the `app.config['USER_FILES']` object, replace the file path string `'path/miurl/static/user_files/'` with a string of your computer's absolute file path to the *user_files* directory.
 The *user_files* directory is located in the project's *static* directory.